 - 4 Tbsp unsalted butter

-- 1 lb mushrooms such as shiitakes, creminis, or button mushrooms, cleaned, stems discarded, mushrooms thinly sliced, see note below
+- 1 lb mixed mushrooms, such as shiitakes, creminis, or button mushrooms, cleaned, stems discarded, mushrooms thinly sliced

 - 1 Tbsp sweet paprika